tektronix/tm_devices/docs/advanced/signal_generators.md

 #### AWG70KA, AWG70KB

-The AWG70K series instruments are signal generators focused on waveform generation which operate on Windows 10.
+The AWG70K series instruments are signal generators focused on waveform generation which operate on Windows.
-They accept communication through {term}`USB`, {term}`TCPIP` and {term}`GPIB` interfaces.
+They accept communication through {term}`USB`, {term}`TCPIP`, and {term}`GPIB` interfaces.

-`set_output_signal_path()` is uniquely defined within the AWG70KA and AWG70KB classes.
+`set_output_signal_path()` is uniquely defined within the {py:obj}`AWG70KA <tm_devices.drivers.pi.signal_generators.awgs.awg70ka.AWG70KA>` and
+{py:obj}`AWG70KB <tm_devices.drivers.pi.signal_generators.awgs.awg70kb.AWG70KB>` classes.
 By default, it will first attempt to set the output signal path to {term}`DCA`.
 If this fails (implying an MDC4500-4B is not connected), then a direct signal path will be set.

-`set_offset()` is conditioned to make sure that the {term}`AWG` output signal path is DCA, as the {term}`VISA` query will time out otherwise.
+`set_offset()` is conditioned to make sure that the {term}`AWG` output signal path is {term}`DCA`, as the {term}`VISA` query will time out otherwise.

 ##### Constraints:

-The AWG70K is a special case, where only the direct signal output path is allowed (unless option AC is installed).
+The AWG70K signal generator is a special case, where only the direct signal output path is allowed (unless option AC is installed).
 This means the amplitude is limited, and offset is not allowed to be set by default.
 However, there is a secondary device which allows for DC amplification, the MDC4500-4B.
 The MDC4500-4B is an amplifier which provides the ability to utilize DC offset on an AWG70K.
 It also provides a larger range of amplitude.

 Just like the AWG5200, the frequency is dependent on the option installed (150, 225, 216, 208).
 The first numbers in the option provides the number of source channels the AWG70K has, the next two numbers